 For businesses, clubs or organisations, one individual will need to be identified as the proposed premises user.

 You must be at least 18 years old and you can give a maximum of five standard TENs per calendar year.
 If you are a Personal Licence Holder, you can give a maximum of 50 TENs per calendar year.

 You can submit two late TENs per year.
 Personal Licence Holders can submit 10.

 A late TEN counts towards the overall total number of TENs you can give in a year.

-Once you have completed the application form, please upload it to the Gov website (opens in new window) and proceed to payment.
+Once you have completed the application form, please proceed to payment.
+Licence fees and charges (opens in a new window)